-My climbing days began when I was in my early twenties.
-At the time I was living in Reno, Nevada, and climbing in the Sierras, Yosemite, and Lovers Leap in California.
-I had an incredible and supernatural experience in the winter of 1965 on Mt.
-Shasta.
-That story, as well as other climbing, kayaking, and skiing stories from my years spent as a mountain and river guide, are all written in my memoir, The Son of the Madam of Mustang Ranch, that will be printed in summer of 2016.
+My climbing days began when I was in my early 20s.
+At the time I was living in Reno, Nevada and climbing in the Sierras, Yosemite and Lovers Leap in California.
+I had an incredible and supernatural experience in the Winter of 1965 on Mount Shasta.
+That story, as well as other climbing, kayaking and skiing stories from my years spent as a mountain and river guide, are all written in my memoir: The Son of the Madam of Mustang Ranch (2016).

 I was born and raised in the foothills of the Sawtooth Mountains in a cabin that was built by my grandparents.
-The cabin set on the banks of Deer Creek, a small creek that flows into the Middle Fork of the Boise River, and it was there that I developed a love for the natural world.
-It was a quiet place where time stood still, a fine place to be born into.
+The cabin sat on the banks of Deer Creek, a small creek that flows into the Middle Fork Boise River.
+It was there that I developed a love for the natural world.
+It was a quiet place where time stood still–a fine place to be born.
 I have always considered my earthly home to be Stanley and the magnificent Sawtooth and White Cloud Mountains.
 They have been, and always will be, my touchstone.

 Today, in the vale of time, I have retired to Sardinia, an island in the Mediterranean.
 It seldom snows here and there are no rivers or mountains to tempt me.
 I listen to the waves of the sea and remember my past.
 It has become a time of thought and reflection, a time to relive my most incredible life experiences once again.